 Save the leftover ends of the asparagus for another meal.

-2. Prep the jars: Sterilize the pint jars boiling in a pot full of water (or running through the dishwasher).
+2. Prep the jars: Sterilize the pint jars in a pot full of boiling water (or run them through the dishwasher).
 Into each jar, put 1 clove of garlic, half a chile, 1/4 teaspoon of peppercorns, and 1/4 teaspoon of coriander.
 Tightly pack the each jar with asparagus, tips pointing up.
 In a large saucepan, bring the water, vinegar, and pickling salt to a boil to make the brine.
 Carefully ladle the hot brine over the asparagus, leaving at least 1/2 inch of headroom in each jar.

 *It's OK if the asparagus tips are a little above the brine